 The World Health Organisation estimates that reducing the annual particulate matter to align with the WHO guidelines could bring air pollution-related deaths down by 15%6

 If industries, individuals, and governments work together to reduce air pollution, the people and the environment will greatly benefit.
 The improved air quality will mean better health for people.
-There will be a decline in the rate of diseases like stroke, lung cancer, chronic and minor respiratory disorders.
+There will be a decline in the rate of diseases like stroke, lung cancer, and chronic and minor respiratory disorders.
 Consequently, premature deaths caused by aggravated pulmonary and cardiovascular diseases will reduce.

 Between 2010 to 2016, the percentage of the global population exposed to ambient air pollution dropped from 94.2% to 90%7